 Westmeade Elementary needs a new building.
 MNPS is considering removing the school from its West Meade neighborhood location and rebuilding across from Bellevue Middle School or keeping it within the West Meade and Hillwood neighborhoods and rebuilding on the Hillwood High School site.
-In its 2018 Capital Budget, MNPS has requested planning funds for the purpose of designing a new Westmeade Elementary School.
+In its most recent Capital Budget, MNPS has requested planning funds for the purpose of designing a new Westmeade Elementary School.

 Despite its name and location, residents of the surrounding neighborhoods of West Meade and Hillwood predominantly are zoned for Gower Elementary in Bellevue.
 Conversely the majority of families assigned to Westmeade Elementary reside in Bellevue.
 We support relocating Westmeade to the Hillwood High School property and rezoning to build stronger school communities throughout the Hillwood Cluster.
 If Westmeade Elementary is moved to Bellevue, West Meade and Hillwood will be left with NO elementary schools and District 23 will be the only Council District in Metro Nashville without at least one elementary school, while Bellevue will have three of the four Hillwood Cluster elementary schools.

 MNPS conducted a survey to gather community input regarding the rebuilding of Westmeade Elementary.
 More than 300 community members participated in the survey and over 80% favored keeping the school within the Hillwood-West Meade neighborhoods with more than 50% preferring rebuilding on the Hillwood High School site.
 See survey results here.

 Should MNPS receive the requested planning money, we believe those funds should be used to study the proposed sites and any site decision should be based on the long-term health of the entire cluster, not out of short term ease.
 All communities should be consulted and presented options.

 Hillwood and West Meade residents support public schools.